kroganlab/bp_utils/af.template.dir/README.md

 ### 2) Jobs that can finish in 2 hours

 Wynton GPU jobs that take at most 2 hours (set in the shell script) are allowed to run on more GPU nodes than longer jobs.
-This is sufficient time for many AF jobs.
+This is sufficient time for many AF jobs, especially with the MSA step already completed.
 Use `af.smallJobs.sh`, edit the task array field and:

 ```
 qsub af.smallJobs.sh